Auroville - A to Z

 See “Desk Top Publishing”.

 There are no exams in most Auroville schools, and no certificates are given (though AV’s ‘Future School’ offers the possibility to those wanting to go on to a university to prepare for external entrance exams).
-The New Era Secondary School also follows a new national curriculum.
+The New Era Secondary School also follows a CBSE national curriculum.
 Education is generally seen as a means of developing each child’s full potential, and of giving each the freedom and opportunity to pursue his/her own individual path of growth and progress.
 The same applies to education for adults, Auroville being seen as “the place of an unending education” (see Charter).
 See also “Schools” and “Classes”.

 Internet facilities exist at the Town Hall and at Arka settlement (open Mon-Sat 9am-7pm), both with wireless access (payment by Aurocard).
 Wireless access is offered for free in most Guest Houses, eateries, etc...
 A comprehensive e-mail directory listing Auroville subscribers is included in the Auroville Telephone Directory.

 A service unit named ‘Connections’ – working from the Human Resource Team office at the Multimedia Centre – provides information on work opportunities in the township for Aurovilians and Newcomers with the aim of helping them find their right place in Auroville, and to help services and units find the staff they need.
 Work opportunities in Auroville for people from the local villages and surrounding area are handled by ‘Small Employers Welfare Administration’ (SEWA).
-Visitors and guests interested in working in Auroville are advised to contact the Guest Service office at the Solar Kitchen firstname.lastname@example.org, which maintains a list of volunteer opportunities, or visit the website https://guestservice.auroville.org .
+Visitors and guests interested in working in Auroville are advised to contact Savi Volunteer Service (study@ auroville.org.in) the Guest Service office at the Solar Kitchen email@example.com, which maintains a list of volunteer opportunities, or visit the website https://guestservice.auroville.org .

 Students interested in work as part of their studies can contact <firstname.lastname@example.org>.